 If you’re taking your husband’s name, creating a hyphenated name, or blending your names, you need to update your information.
 Even if you’re keeping your maiden name as your middle name, you need to update all paperwork associated with that name.

 So, how much does it cost to legally change your name?
 Although not all the documents that need changes require a cost, they are all essential.
 Even one form with an improper name can cause a headache in the future.
-Plan to spend

 Name Change Services